leonid-shevtsov/pivotal_shell/README.markdown

     # these are your initials used in the project
     me: LS

+    # add this if your project requires SSL (otherwise you may receive 400 Bad Request)
+    use_ssl: true

 Both `.pivotalrc` files are regular YAML files.

 ## Usage